MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

 ## Configure a refresh schedule

-Now that you've connected your Power BI dataset to your SQL Server on-premises database through a data gateway, follow these steps to configure a refresh schedule.
-Refreshing your dataset on a scheduled basis helps ensure that your reports and dashboards have the most recent data.
+Now that you've connected your Power BI semantic model to your SQL Server on-premises database through a data gateway, follow these steps to configure a refresh schedule.
+Refreshing your semantic model on a scheduled basis helps ensure that your reports and dashboards have the most recent data.

 1. In the left navigation pane, expand **My Workspace**.

-1. In the **Datasets** section, point to the **AdventureWorksProducts** dataset, select the **Open menu** three vertical dots icon, and then select **Schedule refresh**.
+1. In the **Datasets** section, point to the **AdventureWorksProducts** semantic model, select the **Open menu** three vertical dots icon, and then select **Schedule refresh**.

    > [!TIP]
-   > Make sure you point to the **AdventureWorksProducts** dataset, not the report with the same name, which doesn't have a **Schedule refresh** option.
+   > Make sure you point to the **AdventureWorksProducts** semantic model, not the report with the same name, which doesn't have a **Schedule refresh** option.

 2. In the **Scheduled refresh** section, under **Keep your data up to date**, set refresh to **On**.